Proven-Paradox/shaper-system/Handbook.md

 #### A Curse Most Foul
 When using a Curse Ability, you may choose one or both of the following benefits.
 * If the Curse costs HP, you may spend MP instead.
 If it costs MP, you may spend HP instead.
 * If the curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your [Base Offense](#base-physicalmental-offensedefense).
 Use Base Physical Offense if the Ability is an Attack, or Base Mental Offense if the Ability is a Spell.
-The damage increases by an amount equal to your Soul every time you increase in Hero Tier (so Offense x 2 at Hero Tier 2, Offense x 3 at Hero Tier 3, and so on).
+The damage increases by an amount equal to your Base Offense every time you increase in Hero Tier (so Offense x 2 at Hero Tier 2, Offense x 3 at Hero Tier 3, and so on).

 #### Advantageous Recovery
 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).
 This Lesson can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.